demizer/go-logs/README.rst

 Multiple output streams
 =======================

-With go-logger it is possible to log to stdout, stderr, and a file at the same time.
+With go-elog it is possible to log to stdout, stderr, and a file at the same time.

 Customize the output format with templates